-- 1.10.1 Recommendation: Amend the Village Code to strengthen outdoor lighting standards and make them consistent to assure safety and security, to minimize light pollution and excessive brightness (especially on the riverfront), control lighting on signs throughout the Village, and preserve the Village's nighttime character. - 1.10.2 Recommendation: Amend the Site Plan requirements for commercial development to include locations for parking lots (e.g., requiring them to be located to the rear or side of buildings to minimize their visual effect or suitably screened if they are located to the side of buildings), and to require landscaping within and around parking lots. - 1.10.3 Recommendation: Develop landscape guidelines that encourage use of native species and native hybrids, support safety of bump-outs and intersection sightlines, and require unpaved and permeable landscaped utility strips, where feasible, between sidewalk and street in all new streets and when existing sidewalks are repaired. - 1.10.4 Recommendation: Address concerns about noisy motorcycle traffic by reviewing noise standards, adopting any changes required, and implementing effective enforcement. - 1.10.5 Recommendation: Consider conducting a qualitative traffic analysis in the Village to identify ways of improving safety and convenience for pedestrians and vehicles alike. - 1.11 Objective: Support volunteerism in the Village. - 1.11.1 Recommendation: Establish a volunteer clearinghouse for residents to register to be considered to assist with projects, listing their skills or other resources they could offer. - 1.12 Objective: Increase citizen engagement with local government. - 1.12.1 Recommendation: Establish and publish procedural guidelines of all Village boards, commissions and committees to make public meetings more effective. - 1.12.2 Recommendation: Encourage residents to provide email addresses for alerts and Village information (such as notice of meeting times, election hours). - 1.13 Objective: Make the Village safer and more accessible to bicyclists. - 1.13.1 Recommendation: Install "Shared Road" signs on Fair, Main, and Chestnut Streets and Morris Avenue. - 1.13.2 Recommendation: Consider installing bicycle racks at Village-owned or managed parks and encouraging installation of bike racks at the Haldane ballpark lot, Foodtown, Lahey Pavilion, and other public parking areas. - 1.13.3 Recommendation: Support the creation of a map of recommended bike routes and of bike racks in the Village and town.
+- 1.10.1 Recommendation: Amend the Village Code to strengthen outdoor lighting standards and make them consistent to assure safety and security, to minimize light pollution and excessive brightness (especially on the riverfront), control lighting on signs throughout the Village, and preserve the Village's nighttime character. - 1.10.2 Recommendation: Amend the Site Plan requirements for commercial development to include locations for parking lots (e.g., requiring them to be located to the rear or side of buildings to minimize their visual effect or suitably screened if they are located to the side of buildings), and to require landscaping within and around parking lots. - 1.10.3 Recommendation: Develop landscape guidelines that encourage use of native species and native hybrids, support safety of bump-outs and intersection sightlines, and require unpaved and permeable landscaped utility strips, where feasible, between sidewalk and street in all new streets and when existing sidewalks are repaired. - 1.10.4 Recommendation: Address concerns about noisy motorcycle traffic by reviewing noise standards, adopting any changes required, and implementing effective enforcement. - 1.10.5 Recommendation: Consider conducting a qualitative traffic analysis in the Village to identify ways of improving safety and convenience for pedestrians and vehicles alike. - 1.10.6 Recommendation: Consider incorporating verification of Occupational Safety and Health Administration (OSHA) and workplace safety regulations on an annual basis as a condition of special use permit approval. - 1.11 Objective: Support volunteerism in the Village. - 1.11.1 Recommendation: Establish a volunteer clearinghouse for residents to register to be considered to assist with projects, listing their skills or other resources they could offer. - 1.12 Objective: Increase citizen engagement with local government. - 1.12.1 Recommendation: Establish and publish procedural guidelines of all Village boards, commissions and committees to make public meetings more effective. - 1.12.2 Recommendation: Encourage residents to provide email addresses for alerts and Village information (such as notice of meeting times, election hours). - 1.13 Objective: Make the Village safer and more accessible to bicyclists. - 1.13.1 Recommendation: Install "Shared Road" signs on Fair, Main, and Chestnut Streets and Morris Avenue. - 1.13.2 Recommendation: Consider installing bicycle racks at Village-owned or managed parks and encouraging installation of bike racks at the Haldane ballpark lot, Foodtown, Lahey Pavilion, and other public parking areas..

-1.14 Objective: Preserve the authentic "living" character of Main Street.

-- 1.14.1 Recommendation: Assess the implications of moving such functions as the Village Hall, Fire Company and the Police Department away from Main Street. - 1.14.2 Recommendation: Investigate previous experience in Cold Spring as functions such as the Post Office and supermarket were moved to other locations. - 1.14.3 Recommendation: Investigate the experience of other communities as such functions that draw residents to Main Street have been moved to other locations.
+- 1.13.3 Recommendation: Support the creation of a map of recommended bike routes and of bike racks in the Village and town. - 1.14 Objective: Preserve the authentic "living" character of Main Street. - 1.14.1 Recommendation: Assess the implications of moving such functions as the Village Hall, Fire Company and the Police Department away from Main Street. - 1.14.2 Recommendation: Investigate previous experience in Cold Spring as functions such as the Post Office and supermarket were moved to other locations. - 1.14.3 Recommendation: Investigate the experience of other communities as such functions that draw residents to Main Street have been moved to other locations.